 The Academic Performance Index (API) used by the state of California, assigns scores from 200-1000 based on a formula that includes student performance on standardized tests.
 The API score for the Berkeley Unified School District has been steadily increasing over the last decade, with a score of 821 for the academic year 2012-2013.

 Berkeley school district is unique from many US public schools.
+In 1968, Berkeley was one of the first school district in America to desegregate without a court order.
 In its continued effort to maintain balance amongst its diverse socio-economic residents, the city is divided into school zones.
 This means that your Berkeley residential address will determine the school zone, and not your neighborhood school.
 There are three school zones – North West, Central and South East.
 Each school zone has 4-5 elementary schools and one middle school.

 - North West Zone – Rosa Parks, Jefferson, Thousand Oaks, Berkeley Arts Magnet